hsm5xw/Linux-Device-Driver-for-Character-LCD-Kernel-Level/README.md

 Linux-Device-Driver-for-Character-LCD-Kernel-Level
 ==================================================

-a kernel level Linux Device Driver for a 16x2 character LCD (with HD44780 LCD controller) with 4 bit mode
+a kernel level Linux Device Driver for a 16x2 character LCD (with HD44780 LCD controller) with 4 bit mode.

 	A demo video is available here: https://www.youtube.com/watch?v=icP9ckrTLKc